ananyasaxenaaa23/T20_WorldCup_Analysis/README.md

 The Framework consists of a few steps.

 ## 1. Web Scraping
-The data was extracted from the ESPN site mentioned above.
-After that web scraping
+The data was extracted from the ESPN site mentioned above with the help of Web Scraping in JavaScript as it makes the data extraction easy.
+The data extracted using JavScript will be available in the form of json files.

+## 2. Data Preprocessing
+The data was pre processed to remove all the unnecessary elements present in the data including the unnecessary symbols.
+Also, the data files were converted into CSV format and all the data pre processing was done using Python.

+##3.
+Data Transformation